Revolut partners with Paxos to bring cryptocurrency trading to the US – TechCrunch

 Revolut made some changes to its cryptocurrency feature recently.
 While you now technically own your cryptocurrencies, you can’t send and receive cryptocurrencies from third-party wallets.
 The feature is all about trading — buying, holding and selling.

-In the U.S., Square’s Cash App and Robinhood also let you buy cryptocurrencies in their respective app.
+In the U.S., Square’s Cash App and Robinhood also let you buy cryptocurrencies in their respective apps.
 While those features don’t offer the same flexibility as a full-fledged cryptocurrency exchange, it makes it easy to get started with cryptocurrencies.